ctawong/ctawong_site/_posts/2020-12-28-covid19-vaccines.md

 [^m1]: [PNR News](https://www.npr.org/sections/health-shots/2020/11/17/935563377/why-does-pfizers-covid-19-vaccine-need-to-be-kept-colder-than-antarctic).
 Usage of modified nucleotide not comfirmed by Moderna.

 The two vaccines are remarkably similar.
 Both are mRNA vaccines instead of traditional vaccines that are made from dead viruses.
+Both target the same spike protein.
+And unsurprisingly, the two have similar effectiveness.
 Both use lipid nanoparticle technology to stabilize the mRNA.
 For the difference in storage condition (-20C for Moderna vs -80C for BioNTech), it is unclear if Moderna has better lipid nanoparticle technology, or simply becasue BioNTech has not completed the temperature stability test to claim higher temperature.

 # Efficacy